scstech85/DocEmul/README.md

 # Repository description
 In EXAMPLES you can find some generated files for two different datasets (Esposalles, Brandenburg).
 In particular, you can find the extracted background (BACKGROUND), the generated text files over a transparent background (TEXT) and genereted structured documents (GENERATED)
+### handwritten
+In this directory you can find some fonts downloaded from http://www.dafont.com/it/

 ## Esposalles